CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: So, Stewie just come on this teamspeak and start talking shit.
     (voice) s1mple: I'm just like, man I don't want to talking with you.
     (voice) s1mple: I'm like.
 What are you talking about?
 STFU.
 Everyone hates you.
-    (voice) s1mple: Because I can just start [??] and you will not say anything, I will just record every word what you say.
+    (voice) s1mple: Because I can just start [??] and you will not say anything, (voice) s1mple: I will just record every word what you say.

 `s1mple` goes to check Twitch chat and *HLTV* for what really happened: